Ann Wolbert Burgess, D.N.Sc., RNCS, FAAN

 SELECTED APPOINTMENTS & AWARDS

-- Inaugural Living Legend Awad from the New England Chapter of the American Psychiatric Nursing Association, 2013
+- 2013 - Inaugural Living Legend Awad from the New England Chapter of the American Psychiatric Nursing Association

-- Sigma Theta Tau Hall of Fame, Sigma Theta Tau International, July 2010
+- 2010 - Sigma Theta Tau Hall of Fame, Sigma Theta Tau International

 - 2010 - Inductee, Sigma Theta Tau International Nurse Researcher Hall of Fame

-- Inaugural Ann Burgess Forensic Nursing Award, International Association of Forensic Nurses, October 2009
+- 2009 - Inaugural Ann Burgess Forensic Nursing Award, International Association of Forensic Nurses

 - Douglas, J.E., Burgess, A.W., Burgess, A.G. & Ressler, R.K.
 (2013).
 Crime Classification Manual, 3/ed.
 New York: Wiley.